-Esteban, one of three supervisors in our study, offered an example of the benefits of employer openness toward worker education.
-Esteban had worked for his current employer for twentyfour years, with most of his time in the role of a supervisor.
+Last, Esteban is one of three supervisors in our study.
+He offered an example of the benefits of employer openness toward worker education.
+Esteban had worked for his current employer for twenty-four years, with most of his time in the role of a supervisor.
 Ten years into the job, his employer sponsored Esteban to attend a "People First" training that changed how he approached his work.
-Esteban said this training started conversations among management and ownership around "putting people first" including conversations along the lines of "if you keep people happy, if you give people all the tools, it will be better in the long run."
+Esteban said this training started conversations among management and ownership around "putting people first" including conversations along the lines of "if you keep people happy, if you give people all the tools, it will be better in the long run" he said.

 Esteban gave the example of buying good quality boots for \$100 or gloves that were lightweight and efficient.
-Instead of making workers pay their daily wages to buy them, employers should provide them, said Esteban,
+Instead of making workers pay their daily wages to buy them, employers should provide them, Esteban explained,